codebar/tutorials/js/lesson4/tutorial.md

 If you are on a mac or a linux/unix machine, you can access the API using curl:

     $ curl https://status.github.com/api.json

+> Paste the following command into Terminal, which you can find in Finder - first go into the Applications folder, then Utilities.

 Here is an example of the **GET** requests issued by the [wishlist tutorial](http://codebar.github.io/tutorials/examples/wishlist/index.html).